Articles on: Getting Started

 Getting started with the Plus plan

-This guide helps you get Crisp Plus set up around scale, automation, and deeper AI usage.
+Learn how to set up Crisp Plus around scale, automation, and deeper AI usage.

 Plus is built for larger or more advanced teams that want the full Crisp experience.
-It includes 20+ seats, more included Hugo credits, the broader AI-first support suite, unlimited task automations, ticketing, advanced analytics, white labelling, enhanced rate limits, and access to a wider integration strategy.
-It is the right plan when you want Crisp to become a central support platform rather than just a shared inbox.
+It includes 20+ seats, more Hugo credits, the broader AI-first support suite, unlimited task automations, ticketing, advanced analytics, white labelling, enhanced rate limits, and access to a wider integration strategy.
+It is the right plan when Crisp becomes a central support platform rather than just a shared Inbox.

 Plus plan features